Other Exercises

 I'd search the honky-tonks and bars,

-And that man that gave me that awful name.
+And kill man that me that awful name.

 Well, it was Gatlinburg in mid-July,